enova/sidekiq-rate-limiter/README.md

 ## TODO

-* While it subclasses instead of monkey patching, setting Sidekiq.options[:fetch] is still asking for interaction issues.
-It would be better for this to be directly in sidekiq or to use some other means to accomplish this goal.
+* While it subclasses instead of monkey patching, setting `Sidekiq.options[:fetch]` is still asking for interaction issues.
+It would be better for this to be directly in Sidekiq or to use some other means to accomplish this goal.

 ## Contributing